diegonti/ICC/Final Project/Updates.md

 - Optimize: Find a way to optimize the code, specially potential calculations (exp, loops) and get distances/energies functions.
 Maybe using f2py for the potential functions (numba does not work well), or using multiprocessing.

-- Automatize task for a set of N_He

 - .gitignore: uncheck .xyz and .pdf